One person’s transition from the rigid structure of the military to the nonprofit sector.

 A veteran brings unique qualities to the table and can improve your organization in ways you may not have expected.
 I truly enjoy working at Global Explorers, and I hope to see more of my fellow servicemembers working on this side of the fence one day.

-Keira Havens lives in Fort Collins, Colorado, with her husband and two dogs.
+Keira Havens transitioned from Air Force captain to nonprofit fundraiser at Global Explorers.
+She lives in Fort Collins, Colorado, with her husband and two dogs.
 The military wasn’t sufficiently exciting, so she left in search of adventure in August 2008.
 She hopes to travel to Machu Picchu with Global Explorers in 2009.
-See Keira in uniform and in civvies in a great 1-minute video: Keira Lin’s Island.
+You can meet Keira in and out of uniform in a great 1-minute video: Keira Lin’s Island.